Geidelberg/variantAnalysis/scripts/for_public_release/README.md

 ## Dating the trees

 To date the trees we have to assume a clock rate.
 To incorporate uncertainty around this parameter in our results we sample this from a distribution.
-Here we define this as a normal distribution with mean and standard deviation derived from the posterior from model-based phylodynamic analyses.
+Here we define this as a normal distribution with mean and standard deviation that we have estimated from previous model-based phylodynamic analyses.

 Mean clock rate and 95% HPD interval: 5.9158 x 10<sup>-4</sup>	(5.2065 x 10<sup>-4</sup> - 6.7144 x 10<sup>-4</sup>)
 ```r